 A common error that practitioners make in establishing ownership and control in the L-1 context is to simply submit copies of the share certificates for the U.S. and foreign companies.
 As general evidence of a petitioner’s claimed qualifying relationship, stock certificates alone are not sufficient evidence to determine whether a stockholder maintains ownership and control of a corporate entity.

 The corporate stock certificate ledger, stock certificate registry, corporate bylaws, and the minutes of relevant annual shareholder meetings must also be examined to determine the total number of shares issued, the exact number issued to the shareholder, and the subsequent percentage ownership and its effect on corporate control.
 Additionally, a petitioning company must disclose all agreements relating to the voting of shares, the distribution of profit, the management and direction of the subsidiary, and any other factor affecting actual control of the entity.

 Generality of Job Duties to Establish Executive or Managerial Capacity

-For more information about the employment based H1-B Visa and L-1 Visa for Executive, Manager or Specialized Knowledge Employee or to speak to our experienced immigration lawyers, contact us now.
+For more information about the employment based H1-B Visa and L-1 Visa for Executive, Manager or Specialized Knowledge Employee, L-1 visa for Canadians or to speak to our experienced immigration lawyers in Miami, Florida USA, contact us now or schedule a consultation.